Employment

 How Sick Day Culture Differs Around the World

-Half of South Koreans do not take sick leave.
+Over half (53 percent) of South Koreans do not take sick leave.
 At least, that's what the results of a survey of adults aged 18 to 64 carried out by Statista as part of its Consumer Insights show.
-Another Asian country to also display a high share of people who said they had not taken sick leave in the previous 12 months was Japan at 40 percent.
-In South Korea, employers are not obliged to grant their employees time off for non-work-related illnesses or injuries.
+This contrasts with another Asian country, China, where less than a third of respondents (29 percent) said they had not taken sick leave in the year before they were surveyed.
+In South Korea, however, employers are not obliged to grant their employees time off for non-work-related illnesses or injuries.

-At the other end of the scale, Australian respondents mirrored a different sick day culture, with only 15 percent reporting an absence-free 12 months.
-It's a similar, if less pronounced, story in Germany, Sweden, Canada and the United Kingdom, where between 19 and 25 percent of respondents reported the same.
+At the other end of the scale, Australian respondents mirrored a different sick day culture, with only 13 percent reporting an absence-free 12 months.
+It's a similar, if less pronounced, story in Finland, Germany, Swede, the UK and the U.S., where between 19 and 25 percent of respondents reported the same.
+In contrast to their European neighbors, almost four in ten people in France and Spain didn't take sick leave.

 Description